engrron30/How-to-UBUS/README.md

 # simple_ubus
-This repository aims to test communication with ubus.
+This repository aims to run and test UBUSD using Ubuntu Linux. ubus is typically executed in OpenWRT-based platform which may be inconvenient for non-OpenWRT and Ubuntu user testing.
 The developer can use this guide as to trace the message coming from a service to the ubus daemon or simply ubusd.

 **(1) Prepare dependencies.** You may skip this part depends on your machine.